 We do not use unit grades as part of our decision-making process or make offers including unit grades.
 We may, however, take unit grades into account during the period following examination results to help us to decide whether to confirm the place of an applicant who has just missed their required grade if places are available.

 We accept tariff points from GCE A Level General Studies towards most of our undergraduate degrees.
 For certain courses, however, such as Optometry and Medicine, the GCE A Level subjects required are identified in the specific entry requirements.

 We are happy to accept tariff points from other qualifications considered to be equivalent to GCE A levels.
 For further information on the UCAS tariff system, visit the UCAS website.

-We will also consider applications from those who are not able to meet our normal course entry requirements but can demonstrate that they have achieved the required level of knowledge and skills and have the potential to benefit from the course, for example: through relevant work experience and professional development.
+We will also consider applications to level 4 entry from those who are not able to meet our normal course entry requirements but can demonstrate that they have achieved the required level of knowledge and skills and have the potential to benefit from the course, for example: through relevant work experience and professional development.
 In such cases, applicants are required to provide documentary evidence, a piece of written work of the required standard or to attend a personal interview.